MaxStrange/primordial-ooze/README.md

                     `fitness` will be used (and must not be None).
 If both this and `fitness` is specified, we will stop as soon as one or the other condition is met.
 - **fitness**: The fitness level to converge on.
 As soon as one or more agents have this fitness level or higher, the simulation will stop.
 Defaults to `None`.
 If `None` (the default), `niterations` will be used (and must not be None).
 If this and `niterations` is specified, we will stop as soon as one or the other condition is met.
+- **printprogress**: If `True` (the default), we will print a progress indication after each generation.

 #### Returns